 Happy Travelers don’t let a little chill keep them trapped indoors — they embrace the spirit of winter and yearn for fresh flakes to grace Pennsylvania’s diverse slopes.

-At these altitudes, powder hounds can play all winter long at resorts like Seven Springs Mountain Resort, the largest ski and four-season resort in Pennsylvania; Blue Mountain Resort, boasting the highest vertical in the state; and Ski Denton’s lit snowboard park in a beautifully rustic area known as "God's Country."
+At these altitudes, powder hounds can play all winter long at resorts like Seven Springs Mountain Resort, the largest ski and four-season resort in Pennsylvania and Blue Mountain Resort, boasting the highest vertical in the state.
 What are you waiting for?
 Pack up your gear and gather your friends for a weekend winter adventure pur-“skiing” your happiness in Pennsylvania!

 20 trails | 2 lifts | 761 ft. vertical